Master of Science In Biological Sciences

 - Overview of M.S.
 Biological Sciences Program

-The graduate program in biological sciences offers a research program of study leading to a Master of Science.
+The graduate program in biological sciences offers a research program of study leading to a Master of Science (MS).
 The MS program requires a thesis that is the result of research performed under the supervision of a UAA faculty member.

 Satisfy the Admission Requirements for Graduate Degrees.
-Students seeking admission into the MS in Biological Sciences program should also meet the following requirements.
+Students seeking admission into the Master of Science (MS) in Biological Sciences should also meet the following requirements.
 Details on this process are available on the department's website.

-- Students must have a bachelor’s degree in biology, chemistry or equivalent science to be determined by the Graduate Affairs Committee.
+- Students must have a bachelor’s degree in biology, chemistry or equivalent science as determined by the Graduate Affairs Committee.

-- Applicants must have at least a 3.00 GPA, or at least a 70th percentile in two out of the six possible GRE scores (verbal reasoning, quantitative reasoning, analytical writing, and the three subtests of the subject GRE).
+- Applicants must have at least a 3.00 GPA, or at least a 70th percentile in two out of the three GRE scores (verbal reasoning, quantitative reasoning and analytical writing).
 Successful applicants ordinarily have no grade lower than a C in undergraduate science courses.